Tuberculosis

 Poorly supervised or incomplete treatment is worse than no treatment at all.
 The patient may remain infectious and their lungs develop resistance to anti-TB medicines.
 People they infect will have the same drug resistant strain.[6]

 The head of the TB elimination program in Lampung, Dr. Elvi Suryati, said a health office survey found that at least 10 people on virtually every block in one sub-district in the provincial capital Bandarlampung had tuberculosis.
+Seventy-five percent of people who developed active TB and eventually died of the disease were in their productive years, ranging in age from 15 to 49.
+[7]

 TB has been classified as endemic in Bandarlampung, with three sub-districts being most susceptible to the spread of the disease.
 The survey found that 10 out of 11 people in each sub-district are believed to have contracted TB.
 This is the highest figure found throughout Indonesia.[9]

-Effective TB control DOTS The DOTS strategy (Directly observed therapy), introduced in 1991, prevents new infections by curing infectious patients.
+The DOTS strategy (Directly observed therapy), introduced in 1991, prevents new infections by curing infectious patients.
 A six month supply of drugs for treatment under the DOTS strategy costs as little as US$10 per patient.

-TB in Art, Literature, History & Film Many historically prominent people developed or died from tuburculosis, often in the prime of their productive period.
+Many historically prominent people developed or died from tuburculosis, often in the prime of their productive period.

 The pale haunted appearance of tuberculosis sufferers was fashionable at times, and has been seen as an influence on the works of Edgar Allen Poe who lost loved ones to this disease.

-"It is tragic that this disease has not been brought under control, because I am living proof that TB can be effectively treated and cured"
+It is tragic that this disease has not been brought under control, because I am living proof that TB can be effectively treated and cured" said Nobel laureate Archbishop Desmond Tutu, who along with former South African President Nelson Mandela is a survivor of TB.
+[9]

 English romantic poet John Keats (1795-1921) and some of his family were taken by TB.

-Frederic Chopin died of consumption in 1849.doc holliday
+Frederic Chopin died of consumption in 1849.
+Doc Holliday

 Famous dentist, gambler and gunslinger John "Doc" Holliday suffered from tuberculosis until his death in 1887.
 Doc and his bloody cough were portrayed by Val Kilmer in the 1993 film Tombstone.

-Franz Kafka (1883-1924) a German-language novelist, made famous by his novel The Metamorphosis died from TB.
+Franz Kafka (1883-1924) a German-language novelist, made famous by his novel The Metamorphosis, died from TB.

-In the period picture Camille MGM 1936, consort Greta Garbo (Camille) tragically contacts consumption and dies in Robert Taylor's arms.
+In the period picture Camille, MGM 1936, consort Greta Garbo (Camille) tragically contacts consumption and dies in Robert Taylor's arms.

 In Finding Neverland, Kate Winslet's character suffers and dies from tuberculosis.